verhyppo/question_mark/projects/mimical_thus/README.md

 Once done so, the users are then provided with a list of paginated results of the most similar people by following this requirements:
 - first, people with the highest number behaviors in common with the closest value
-- second, people with the highest number interests in common with the closest value
+- second, people with the highest number passions in common with the closest value

 The default number of result is 5 but the user can select the number of results to be displayed up to 20, with a step of 5, and navigate to see other people.